PatrickWWWANG/Leetcode/Review (2nd).md

 ### 53 Maximum Subarray
 Use greedy here.
 Iterate curSum through the nums array.
 For each step, curSum + nums[i], if result is smaller than 0, reset curSum to 0.
 Maintain a maxSum variable to record max value of curSum + nums[i] throughout the process.
 Can also use DP with 2 variables.
 In each step, DP[1] is max(DP[0] + nums[i], nums[i]).
 Record global maximum DP[1] throughout the process.

+### 122 Best Time to Buy and Sell Stock II
+The greedy solution is: compare each day from day 1 with the previous.
+If the difference (profit) is positive, collect the profit and we can get the max profit at the end.
+DP solution will be discussed in DP section.

+### 55 Jump Game
+The greedy solution is: iterate the nums array, calculate the jump range that can be covered by the steps.
+If the jump range can cover the last index, then return True.
+We don't need to bother how many steps are we jumping exactly from each point.
+This can be done within one iteration (O(n)).

+### 45 Jump Game II
+The greedy solution is still use range.
+For this problem, we need two ranges.
+Current range is the points that we can reach in current step.
+While iterating current range points, we maintain a next range variable, which is the maximum range we can reach if we take one more step.
+If the point we are iterating is larger than current range, we increment step counter and set next range to be new current range.
+If the next range reaches destination, we immediately return step + 1.

+### 1005 Maximize Sum Of Array After K Negations
+The greedy solution is: sort the array by absolute value and in reverse order.
+Iterate the array from start, negate value if k > 0 and value is negative.
+After iteration, if k still > 0, do nothing if k is even and negate the last value in the array if k is odd.
+Return the sum.

+### 134 Gas Station
+The greedy solution is: initialize start point at 0, iterate the gas and cost, at each point, calculate the rest fuel = gas - cost.
+Increment rest fuel to both cursum and total sum.
+If cursum becomes < 0 at a point, the previous start point is not possible.
+We reset cursum to 0 and start to iteration index + 1.
+After finish iteration, if totsum < 0, the loop is not possible, we return -1.
+Otherwise, the loop must be possible, and since we eliminated all impossible regions, the current value of start must be valid.